sigmagamma/portl/README.md

 2. Portal translation - additions.csv and Portal translation - closedcaption.csv
 in the same folder.

+You can then run install_po_rtl_heb_win.py for a windows installation. remove_po_rtl_heb_win.py removes an existing windows installation.

 You can use the spec files with pyinstaller to create executables:
 `pyinstaller remove_po_rtl_heb_win.spec`